NuGet/docs.microsoft.com-nuget/docs/guides/Create-UWP-Controls.md

 1. Visual Studio 2017
 1. Understanding of how to [Create UWP Packages](create-uwp-packages.md)

+## Set `GenerateLibraryLayout` to true

+Setting this property ensures that the project build output is generated in a layout that is ready to be packaged without the need for individual file entries in the nuspec.

+From the project properties, go to the build tab and check the "Generate Library Layout" check box.
+This will set the `GenerateLibraryLayout` flag to true for your currently selected build configuration and platform.

+Alternately, edit the the project file to add `<GenerateLibraryLayout>true</GenerateLibraryLayout>` to the first unconditional property group.
+This would apply the property irrespective of the build configuration and platform.

 ## Add toolbox/assets pane support for XAML controls

 To have a XAML control appear in the XAML designer’s toolbox in Visual Studio and the Assets pane of Blend, create a `VisualStudioToolsManifest.xml` file in the root of the `tools` folder of your package project.
 This file is not required if you don’t need the control to appear in the toolbox or Assets pane.